 As I move forward I realize how music has really defined my life.
 I place my self-worth, in part, on the kind of songs I'm writing.
 My wish is that my music will find the people who "need" it the most, and that they can be helped by it.
 It's certainly therapeutic for me to write the songs.
 Maybe they will help someone too.

 If you're enjoying the songs you're hearing, I hope you'll consider becoming a member.
-All of the songs I've mentioned from my studio albums are available in my "The Singles" album (free with sign up).
+All of the songs I've mentioned from my studio albums are available on my site and on streaming services.
 Stick around because I have a lot of fun stories to tell!